linearregression/ecs-playground/README.md

 ### Deploying tasks and services

  - Once we have the images, lets start deploying.
-The first step is to create a task definion.
+The first step is to create a task definition.

 ```
 {